top of page

-The Vermont 5 Challenge is a hiking challenge in Vermont that consists of the five highest peaks in Vermont.
+The Vermont 5 Challenge or VT5 is a hiking challenge in Vermont that consists of the five highest peaks.
 While these mountains may not be as tall as some of the famous peaks in other parts of the United States, they still offer challenging and rewarding hiking experiences.
-No matter when you complete these peaks there's no designated start date, making it a timeless endeavor!
+No matter when you complete these peaks there's no designated start date, making now the perfect time to start.

 Mount Mansfield